27th Annual Anugerah Musik Indonesia

 The 27th annual Anugerah Musik Indonesia ceremony took place on 4 December 2024 at the Ciputra Artpreneur, Jakarta.
-It was hosted by presenters Robby Purba, Sere Kalina, Indra Bekti, Fina Philippe, Reza Chandika, and Conchita Caroline.
+It was hosted by presenters Robby Purba, Sere Kalina, Indra Bekti, Fina Philippe, Reza Chandika, and Conchita Caroline, and was televised by Moji.

 Salma Salsabil won the most awards of the night with five, including Production Work of the Year for "Bunga Hati".
 Bernadya won the Album of the Year for her debut studio album Sialnya, Hidup Harus Tetap Berjalan, along with two other awards.

 Winners and nominees

 The nominees were announced on 15 October 2024 in a livestream on the ceremony's official YouTube channel.
 Salma Salsabil led the nominations with nine, followed by Hindia, Nadin Amizah, and Sal Priadi with six each.

 Winners appear first and highlighted in bold.